 While two pieces of research done to check the efficacy of turmeric in treating eczema showed some positive results, the available medical evidence is insufficient to establish turmeric as a safe medicine for eczema (23).
 Avoid using turmeric to manage your baby’s skin conditions without consulting their doctor.

 Turmeric for babies is considered safe once they turn six months.
-The bioactive active compounds present in the spice offer health benefits such as protection from gastrointestinal diseases, promotion of cardiovascular health, and relief from cough.
-You may also use a small amount of turmeric for herbal remedies.
+The bioactive active compounds present in the spice offer holistic health benefits such as protection from gastrointestinal diseases, promotion of cardiovascular health, and relief from cough.
+You may also use a small amount of turmeric as a herbal medicine.
 However, be cautious of the amount of turmeric given to babies.
 Excess turmeric may hinder iron absorption, interact with drugs, or cause allergy.
 Hence, talk to your doctor about the safety of turmeric for babies who are on certain medications.